Liam-Plybon/lvdb_query/README.md

 git clone https://github.com/jmaner/lvdb_query.git
 </pre>

-This program depends on the <a href="https://github.com/kadrlica/local-volume-db">local-volume db python package</a> written by <a href="https://github.com/kadrlica/">Alex Drlica-Wagner</a>.
+This program depends on the <a href="https://github.com/kadrlica/local-volume-db">local-volume db </a> python package written by <a href="https://github.com/kadrlica/">Alex Drlica-Wagner</a>.

-You must then add the appropriate lines to your @.bashrc@ file in the format:
+You must then add the line to your <pre>.bashrc</pre> in the format:

 <pre>
 source PYTHONPATH=~/your_directory/local-volume-db:$PYTHONPATH